chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > What field is your girlfriend studying?

 She's a medical PhD student at LMU in Munich.

-## Reason for Application

-> Why are you interested in this position?

-That's a great question.
-This role at Sungrow really appeals to me for a few key reasons.

-First, I'm genuinely excited about Sungrow's mission - 'Clean Power for All'.
-I've been looking for opportunities where my tech skills can make a real positive impact, and renewable energy is a field I'm passionate about.

-Second, the role is a perfect match for my experience.
-The role involves frontend architecture design, performance optimization, and working with technologies like Vue.js and TypeScript.
-In my most recent role, I led the technical architecture for a storage management platform using exactly those technologies.
-With my 8 years of web development experience, I'm confident I can handle the technical challenges.

-So, the combination of meaningful work and perfect technical fit makes this role really suitable to me.

 ## Impressions of Munich